DiamondLightSource/httomo/docs/source/developers/memory_calculation.rst

   used by the method.
 * Then, retrospectively, we call the ``calc_max_slices`` estimator function and pass in this memory as the ``available_memory`` argument.
-So we're asking the estimation function to assume that the memory availalbe is the actually used memory in the method call.
+So we're asking the estimation function to assume that the memory available is the actually used memory in the method call.
 * The estimated number of slices should then be less or equal to the actual slices used earlier.
 * To make sure the function is not too conservative, we're checking that it returns at least 80% of the slices that actually fit